krchowon/K-NN-Introduction/README.md

 The above data exists in txt file so the first step would be to retrieve, scrape and clean the data.
 This will prepare it for our analysis.

 # Review/Explore Data sets.
 In any data science exercise, inspecting the data first is critical in finding strong relationships in data and/or finding anomalies in the data set.

 <IMG src="https://github.com/krchowon/K-NN-Introduction/blob/master/out/scatter.bmp">

   At first glimpse, all these dimensions are quite overwhelming.
-Good sanity check is to scan for potential outliers in the matrix.
+A Good sanity check is to scan for potential outliers in the matrix.
 Perhaps investigate if there may be any discernable clusters or groups that can emerge from the features.
 One in particular I thought was noticeable is this small cluster on the bottom left region of Height vs. Width or Height vs. Mass.

-  So I decided to dig a lil further.
+  So I decided to dig a little deeper.

 <IMG src="https://github.com/krchowon/K-NN-Introduction/blob/master/out/WidthVsHeight.bmp">

-  What I found particularly interesting when leveraging my years of fruit expertise is across the height = weight, we see very round fruits, but particularly the light blue cluster is particularly much smaller overall than the cluster of purple and green cluster in the centre.
-Even more interesting is a cluster of yellow fruits seem to be noticeably more oval in shape than the rest of the fruits.
+  What I found particularly interesting when leveraging my years of fruit domain knowledge expertise is across the height = weight, we see very round fruits, but particularly the light blue cluster is much smaller overall than the cluster of purple and green fruits in the centre.
+Even more interesting is a cluster of yellow fruits that measure more oval in shape than the rest of the fruits.
 These 2 clusters gives me confidence that classifying points by width and height in those 2 local domains will yield accurate predictions.
-However I anticipate KMeans to struggle moreso slicing the cloud purple & green fruits in the centre.
+However I anticipate KMeans to struggle moreso slicing the cloud of purple & green fruits in the centre.

   # Applying the Algorithm
   As We fit the Knn model with a parameter K=5, we see the following results